ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Wow I never thought the day I stop using VS Code would come so soon…</blockquote>

 <h3>4.
-Dockerizing and Deploying a Spring Boot Application on Kubernetes - <a href="https://medium.com/gitconnected/dockerizing-and-deploying-a-spring-boot-application-on-kubernetes-98db3397c315" target="_blank" rel="noopener noreferrer">link</a></h3>
+OpenAI just quietly released another agentic framework.
+It’s really fucking cool - <a href="https://medium.com/@austin-starks/openai-just-quietly-released-another-agentic-framework-its-really-fucking-cool-241ea35b6a94" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `Austin Starks`**

-<blockquote>I will show how to transition from developing Spring Boot + Java applications to diving headfirst into the DevOps world</blockquote>
+<blockquote>All of my articles are 100% free to read.
+Non-members can read for free by clicking my friend link here.</blockquote>

 <h3>5.
-Untangling Knots - <a href="https://medium.com/science-spectrum/untangling-knots-61fb400f223f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Trump’s War on WFH🤯 - <a href="https://medium.com/@tsecretdeveloper/trumps-war-on-wfh-ff867f2fa4dc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Science Spectrum`**
+✍️ **posted by `The Secret Developer`**

-<blockquote>The Awesome World of Mathematical Knot Theory</blockquote>
+<blockquote>Remote work was once seen as one of the major perks of being a software developer, and this extended to times significantly before covid.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-The DCA Midair Disaster: How Politics Undermines Aviation Safety - <a href="https://medium.com/@skydayton/the-dca-midair-disaster-how-politics-undermines-aviation-safety-678089ba306f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Major Update: Orb i2 Miners Transition Plan Released - <a href="https://medium.com/codetech/major-update-orb-i2-miners-transition-plan-released-399cdba1a7e6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sky Dayton`**
+✍️ **posted by `CoDeTech`**

-<blockquote>Last week, a military Blackhawk helicopter flew directly across the approach path of an American Eagle regional jet on final approach to…</blockquote>
+<blockquote>Core Blockchain acknowledges the incredible contributions of the Orb i2 miners, which have actively been mining for almost three years…</blockquote>

 <h3>2.
-The ultimate note-taking solution — 2nd Edition (2025) - <a href="https://medium.com/@munafsheikh/the-ultimate-note-taking-solution-2nd-edition-2025-caea2165d46a" target="_blank" rel="noopener noreferrer">link</a></h3>
+DeepSeek-R1 — Intuitively and Exhaustively Explained - <a href="https://medium.com/intuitively-and-exhaustively-explained/deepseek-r1-intuitively-and-exhaustively-explained-722938fddca9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `🃏Munaf ✅️`**
+✍️ **posted by `Intuitively and Exhaustively Explained`**

-<blockquote>Just over 1 year ago, I wrote the first edition of this article.
-It’s time for a review and update.
-So much has changed in the last year…</blockquote>
+<blockquote>An “Aha” moment in Artificial Intelligence</blockquote>

 <h3>3.
 DeepSeek Is Chinese But Its AI Models Are From Another Planet - <a href="https://medium.com/@albertoromgar/deepseek-is-chinese-but-its-ai-models-are-from-another-planet-e4cf94840086" target="_blank" rel="noopener noreferrer">link</a></h3>